iterative/dvc.org/static/docs/user-guide/external-dependencies.md

 ...
 ```

-The command above creates `model.pkl.dvc`, where a special `repo` external
+The command above creates `model.pkl.dvc`, where th external dependency is
-dependency is specified.
+specified (with the `repo` field).

 <details>